Possessive

-A possessive or ktetic form (abbreviated pos or poss; from possessivus; κτητικός) is a word or grammatical construction used to indicate a relationship of possession in a broad sense.
+A possessive or ktetic form (abbreviated pos or poss; from possessivus; κτητικός) is a word or grammatical construction indicating a relationship of possession in a broad sense.
 This can include strict ownership, or a number of other types of relation to a greater or lesser degree analogous to it.

 Most European languages feature possessive forms associated with personal pronouns, like the English my, mine, your, yours, his and so on.
 There are two main ways in which these can be used (and a variety of terminologies for each):